nimisaya/study-notes/Android/Compose/State.md

 - When the data that informs a UI state changes the UI state is changed and recomposition occurs.

+- Uni-directional data flow: State flows down and events flow up

 ## `mutableStateOf`
 - creates an observable `MutableState<T>`
-- mutable: so can be changed?
+- mutable: so can be changed

 ```kt
 interface MutableState<T> : State<T> {